LTTLabsOSS/markbench-tests/doomdarkages/README.md

-# F1 24
+# Doom: The Dark Ages

 This script navigates through in-game menus to the built in benchmark and runs it with the current settings.
-It then waits for a results screen, expecting the benchmark to be running 3 laps.
+It then waits for a results screen while running the Abyssal Forest benchmark.

 ## Prerequisites

 - Python 3.10+
-- F1 24 installed
+- Doom: The Dark Ages installed
 - Keras OCR service

 ## Options